- Interactive physics simulation of damageable and glueable soft bodies

-- graph editor for visualization and manipulation
+- Built-in graph editor for designing own machines

-- software is open-source and available under the GNU General Public License, Version 3 (GPLv3)
+- Software is open-source and available under the GNU General Public License, Version 3 (GPLv3)

-About the project
+About the software project